mbodell/bridge_played_hands/LIN.md

 ## LIN files

 Bridge Base Online (BBO) has one of the largest collections of played boards.
 They store their files in LIN format.
 BBO (Uday/CEO) have given permission for use of data in this project.
-The data is essentially in the public domain anyway but it was kind of him to give explicit permissino.
+The data is essentially in the public domain anyway but it was kind of him to give explicit permission.

 The directory raw_lin_data contains the raw LIN files from BBO.
 These will be update periodically as new LIN files become available.
 Files in the raw_lin_data directory should not be edited.
 The lin_data directory contains modified versions of the raw data file.
 These changes are necessary to be able to identify individual players.